Buyer Guides · San Diego · Down Payment Assistance

 First-Time Buyer?
 Yes — first-generation homebuyer

 The most aggressive DPA in California, but extremely competitive.
-The Feb-Mar 2026 application window drew thousands of applicants for limited slots.
-Lottery drawing pending.
-If your home gains $200K in value, you repay the DPA amount plus 20% of that $200K gain.
-Next funding round TBD — do not plan your timeline around this program.
+The early-2026 application window drew thousands of applicants for limited slots.
+If your home gains $200K in value, you repay the original DPA amount plus 20% of that gain.
+Next funding round is undetermined — do not plan your timeline around this program.

 The CalPLUS first mortgage paired with ZIP (Zero Interest Program) gives you 3% toward closing costs at 0% interest.
-Stack this with MyHome for a total of 6.5% combined assistance.
-Must use a CalPLUS first mortgage, not a standard CalHFA first.
-This combination can cover both your down payment and closing costs.
+Stack this with MyHome for 6.5% combined — covering both the down payment and most or all closing costs.
+Must use a CalPLUS first mortgage (not a standard CalHFA first) to access ZIP.

 Down Payment Up to 19% of purchase price